-(a) determine the size of the committee;

-(b) determine the terms of reference of the committee

-(c) determine the powers it delegates to the committee (if any);

-(d) determine the system for electing the members of the committee and elect the members of the committee in terms of that system;

-(e) if the municipality has a plenary executive system appoint from amongst those members the chairperson of the committee;

-(f) prescribe how often the committee must meet;

-(g) consider authorising the committee to appoint persons who are not councillors or employees of the municipality as members of the committee; and

-(h) prescribe how often the committee must submit a report to the council, if the municipality has a plenary executive system, or the executive committee or the executive mayor, as the case may be.

-(2) If the council at any time authorises the committee to appoint persons who are not councillors or employees of the municipality as members of the committee, it must:-

-(a) determine the qualifications, experience, specialised knowledge, demonstrated abilities or potential and other attributes such person must have to be appointed to the committee;

-(b) determine the procedure for selecting and appointing any such person; and

-(c) determine the remuneration (if any) of any such person for serving in the committee and the conditions of such remuneration, provided that the council may decide that only the travelling cost, at tariffs determined by the council, and reasonable out of pocket expenses of such person in connection with his or her membership of the committee be paid.

-110. Determining the size of the committee
+Determining the size of the committee

-(1) No more than twenty percent of the councillors of the council or ten councillors, whichever is the least, may be elected as members of the committee provided that the committee must have at least three members who are councillors.

-(2) If the council authorises the committee to appoint persons in terms of Rule 109(g) as members of the committee, it must determine the upper limit of the number of appointments that may be made, provided that:-

-(a) the number of councillors who may serve on the committee is reduced with a corresponding number; and

-(b) the number of councillors serving in a committee always exceeds the number of persons who are not councillors in that committee.

-(3) No reduction of the number of councillors in terms of sub-rule (2) may be done if the committee has only three councillors as members, provided that the number of committee members who are not councillors or employees may not exceed two persons.
+- 110(1) No more than twenty percent of the councillors of the council or ten councillors, whichever is the least, may be elected as members of the committee provided that the committee must have at least three members who are councillors. - (2) If the council authorises the committee to appoint persons in terms of rule 109(g) as members of the committee, it must determine the upper limit of the number of appointments that may be made, provided that- - (a) the number of councillors who may serve on the committee is reduced with a corresponding number; and - (b) the number of councillors serving in a committee always exceeds the number of persons who are not councillors in that committee. - (3) No reduction of the number of councillors in terms of sub-rule (2) may be done if the committee has only three councillors as members, provided that the number of committee members who are not councillors or employees may not exceed two persons.

-111. Election system and election of members of a committee
+Election system and election of members of a committee

-(1) The members of the committee who are councillors must be elected according to a system that ensures that the parties and interests reflected in the council are fairly represented in that committee.

-(2) The speaker, mayor or executive mayor, as the case may be, may not be elected as a member of the committee.

-(3) Immediately after the council determined the election system in terms of sub-rule (1) the council must elect the members of the committee.
+- 111(1) The members of the committee who are councillors must be elected according to a system that ensures that the parties and interests reflected in the council are fairly represented in that committee, provided that the Executive Mayor reserves the right in law to appoint members of the Mayoral Committee as he deems fit. - (2) The speaker, mayor or executive mayor, as the case may be, may be elected as a member of the committee. - (3) Immediately after the council determined the election system in terms of sub-rule (1) the council must elect the members of the committee.

-112. Term of a committee and filling of vacancies
+Term of a committee and filling of vacancies

-(1) The members of the committee are elected and appointed, subject to sub-rule (2) for a term ending when the next municipal council is declared elected.

-(2) A member of the committee vacates office during the term of the council if that member:-

-(a) resigns as a member of the committee;

-(b) is removed from office as a member of the committee in terms of Rule 92;

-(c) ceases to be a councillor.

-(3) The council must, subject to Rule 111(1), at the earliest opportunity after a vacancy occurred, elect and appoint another person to serve as member of the committee for the unexpired term of his or her predecessor.
+- 112(1) The members of the committee are elected and appointed, subject to sub-rule (2) for a term ending when the next municipal council is declared elected. - (2) A member of the committee vacates office during the term of the council if that member- - (a) resigns as a member of the committee; - (b) is removed from office as a member of the committee in terms of rule 92; - (c) ceases to be a councillor. - (3) The council must, subject to rule 111(1), at the earliest opportunity after a vacancy occurred, elect and appoint another person to serve as member of the committee for the unexpired term of his or her predecessor.

-(1) A majority of the members of the committee must be present before a decision on any matter may be taken.

-(2) A question before the committee is decided if there is agreement among at least the majority of the members present at a meeting.

-(3) If on any question there is an equality of votes, the chairperson may exercise a casting vote in addition to her or his deliberative vote.
+- 113(1) A majority of the members of the committee must be present before a decision on any matter may be taken. - (2) A question before the committee is decided if there is agreement among at least the majority of the members present at a meeting. - (3) If on any question there is an equality of votes, the chairperson may exercise a casting vote in addition to her or his deliberative vote.

-Executive committee
+Part 2: Executive committee

-114. Application of this part
+Application of this part

-This part applies only to a municipality that has a collective executive system.
+114. This part applies only to a municipality that has a collective executive system.

-115. Making the decision to establish an executive committee
+Making the decision to establish an executive committee

-(1) The council must, at its first meeting after a general election of councillors, immediately after it elected the speaker, consider whether or not to establish an executive committee.

-(2) The council takes a decision in terms of sub-rule (1) only after it considered a report of the municipal manager in terms of Rule 116.
+- 115(1) The council must, at its first meeting after a general election of councillors, immediately after it elected the speaker, consider whether or not to establish an executive committee. - (2) The council takes a decision in terms of sub-rule (1) only after it considered a report of the municipal manager in terms of rule 116.

-116. Report of the municipal manager about an executive committee
+Report of the municipal manager about an executive committee